Women’s Health: A Foundational Approach to Lifestyle Medicine – ACLM Women’s Health Working Group Panel

 What tenets of lifestyle medicine can be incorporated into preconception health screening and counseling?

 Following the panel discussion, we seek to engage audience participation with both direct and written Q and A on their priorities for and invite participation in our future work.

 - Examine the opportunities Lifestyle Medicine brings to women across the lifespan from fertility, pregnancy, and breastfeeding to the menopausal transition.

-- Appreciate the benefits of lifestyle changes to reduce cancers uniquely challenging to women.
+- Recognize the benefits of lifestyle changes to reduce cancers uniquely challenging to women.

 - Discuss the challenges of bringing lifestyle medicine to well women’s care.